 |

-Ponies should be presented plaited (a running plait or looped long plaits is acceptable for pure-bred Mountain & Moorland ponies).
-Ponies should be shown in a snaffle bridle with reins or leather lead rein.
+Ponies should be presented plaited (a running plait or looped long plaits are acceptable for pure-bred Mountain & Moorland ponies).
+Ponies should be shown in hand in a snaffle bridle with reins or leather lead rein.
+Ponies who are presented under saddle my may wear their normal bridle and bit for the ridden phase.
 No boots or bandages are to be worn other than for the loose and ridden jumping (if wished).

 Handlers should wear shoes/trainers and clothes (preferably white or light coloured) that are comfortable for running!
-Hats and riding boots must be worn by all those riding and hats are advised for those showing in-hand.
+A Hat (to current safety standards) and riding boots must be worn by all those riding and hats are advised for those showing in-hand.

 |